KAMI911/ansible-role-prometheus-node-exporter/README.md

 ## Licensing

-The Spacewalk Ansible Role application and documantations are licensed under the terms of the MIT / BSD, you will find a copy of this license in the [LICENSE](LICENSE) file included in the source package.
+The Prometheus Node Exporter Role application and documantations are licensed under the terms of the MIT / BSD, you will find a copy of this license in the [LICENSE](LICENSE) file included in the source package.

 ## Author Information